How To Brew Chai In A Teapot

-HOW TO BREW CHAI TEA USING A TEA POT
+HOW TO BREW CHAI IN A TEAPOT

 One thing I love about chai is that there are so many different ways to make it.
 You can enjoy it steeped in a teapot or cup, brewed in milk on the stove, latte style with frothed milk or drunk cold as an iced tea.
 With so many method variations, there’s bound to be a style to suit everyone!

-TESTING DIFFERENT BREW METHODS FOR A GREAT CUPPA
+TESTING DIFFERENT BREW METHODS

-Now here was the hard part, testing different chai making methods (my job is so hard, sometimes....) and passing on my findings that I learnt along the way.
+Now here was the hard part, testing different chai making methods (my job is so hard, sometimes....!) and passing on my findings that I learnt along the way.

 To kick start this series I thought I’d start with a classic way of brewing tea, in a teapot.